stratum-mining/sv2-spec/10-Discussion.md

 ### 10.5.1 Why is the protocol binary?
-The original stratum protocol uses json, which has very bad ratio between the payload size and the actual information transmitted.
+The original stratum protocol uses JSON, which has very bad ratio between the payload size and the actual information transmitted.
 Designing a binary based protocol yields better data efficiency.
 Technically, we can use the saved bandwidth for more frequent submits to further reduce the variance in measured hash rate and/or to allow individual machines to submit its work directly instead of using work-splitting mining proxy.